Religious views on love: Buddhism

 Karuṇā is compassion and mercy, which reduces the suffering of others.
 It is complementary to wisdom, and is necessary for enlightenment.

 Adveṣa and maitrī are benevolent love.
 This love is unconditional and requires considerable self-acceptance.
 This is quite different from common conceptions of love which are often confused with attachment and sexual desire, and can be self-interested.
 Instead, in Buddhism it refers to detachment and unselfish interest in others' welfare.

 The bodhisattva ideal in Tibetan Buddhism involves the complete renunciation of oneself in order to take on the burden of a suffering world.
 The strongest motivation one has in order to take the path of the bodhisattva is the idea of salvation within unselfish love for others.

-Hindu
+Hinduism

-In Hinduism, kārma is pleasurable, personified by the god Kama.
+In Hinduism, kama is pleasurable, personified by the god Kama.
 For many Hindu schools it is the third end in life.

-In contrast to kāma, prema or prem refers to elevated love.
+In contrast to kāma, prema refers to elevated love.
 Love in Hinduism is sacrament.
 It preaches that one gives up selfishness in love, not expecting anything in return.

 It also believes "God is love".
 A sacred text named Kanda Guru Kavasa quotes, " Oh holy Great flame, Grant me with love..